suffolklibraries/sljekyll/news/_posts/2020-04-29-ask-a-librarian-our-new-online-advice-service.md

 * “I’m a parent and need some ideas for entertaining my children.”

 The team will aim to respond to emails within 3-5 days.

+For general enquiries about your library account or our library services you can still contact our [customer service team](https://www.suffolklibraries.co.uk/contact/).